The Universim: Development

-In April 2014, Crytivo Games started their Kickstarter for The Universim aiming to raise $320,000 which was successful with them raising a total of $387,345.
+In April 2014, Crytivo Games started a Kickstarter campaign for The Universim aiming to raise $320,000, which raised a total of $387,345.

 On June 13, 2014, PayPal put a minimum reserve of $1 million on the Crytivo Games account which meant none of their funds could be accessed until their account reached a balance of $1 million.
 By May 15, 2015, they took to Twitter in an attempt to break PayPal's silence and access their pledged funds.

 In June 2015, Crytivo Games brought The Universim to E3 to advertise the game and get feedback from the public.

-A Pre-alpha version of the game was released on September 15, 2015 and was available to anyone who bought access to the alpha tier of the game.
+A pre-alpha version of the game was released on September 15, 2015, and was available to anyone who bought access to the alpha tier of the game.
 This preview included a mainly spectator version of the game where players could explore a planet and construct several different buildings.
 The total gameplay time was about 20 minutes.
 On August 2, 2016, the alpha version was released after a major update.
 The alpha version includes more control over the population (referred to as "Nuggets"); most of the Stone Age buildings and mechanics are present, some in-depth functionality like injuries and healthcare are in place, and in-game tutorials were added.

-As of October 2017, development of the Medieval era started which included new buildings and technologies.
+Adding new buildings and technologies with each update, Crytivo added the Medieval era in October 2017, Modern era in December 2018, and the Space era in December 2021.

-As of December 2018, development of the Modern era started which included new buildings and technologies.
+The Universim was designed using a custom engine referred to as Prometheus, which in turn is based upon the Unity Engine.

-The Universim is designed using a custom engine referred to as Prometheus, which in turn is based upon the Unity Engine.
+On January 22, 2024, The Universim was fully released, adding a complete storyline and space exploration.